 ESIS provides employees with a varied range of features.
 You can go through the list of features of ESIS mentioned below in detail:

-It offers beneficiaries with payment in installments during unfortunate events.
+It offers payment in instalments to beneficiaries during unfortunate events.

-It avails an unemployed member with a coverage till 3 years.
-However, it is possible only if he discloses essential details like the previous workplace and permanent invalidity.
+It offers an unemployed member with coverage for 3 years.
+However, it is possible only if the member discloses essential details like the previous workplace and permanent invalidity.

 It supplies 90% of the employee’s wage when an individual becomes temporarily or permanently disabled.

-The significant benefit of availing ESIS is the financial protection to the employee and his dependents.
+The significant benefit of availing ESIS is the financial protection to the employee and their dependents.
 Besides, ESIS grants other health insurance benefits for the betterment of each employee.
-Take a look at the benefits of ESIS Plan mentioned below:
+Take a look at the benefits ESI scheme mentioned below:

-Unemployment allowance: When an employee is fired from his previous job, or he chooses to resign from his last position, the flow of his income reduces.
-ESIS acts as an income replacement when he is unemployed.
+If you, as an employee, are fired from your previous job or choose to resign from your last position, the flow of your income reduces.
+ESIS acts as an income replacement when you are unemployed.

-Medical benefit: When you enter insurable employment, ESIS serves employees with medical coverage for him and his entire family.
-The government of India recently launched the Ayushman Bharat Yojana to facilitate quality healthcare services to the below poverty line segment of the society.
+When you enter insurable employment, ESIS serves medical coverage for you and your entire family.
+The Government of India recently launched the Ayushman Bharat Yojana to facilitate quality healthcare services to the below poverty line segment of society.
 For Ayushman Bharat Yojana registration and eligibility check, you can head to the official PMJAY website.

 The ESIS covers a majority of employed Indian residents.
-However, before enrolling for the plan, one must take a look at its inclusions.
-Here’s a closer look at what is covered under the ESIS.
+However, before enrolling on the plan, one must take a look at its inclusions.
+Here’s a closer look at what is covered under ESIS.

-It is accessible to over 2.13 Indian families and individuals.
+It is accessible to over 3.49 crore Indian families and individuals as of March 2021.

 According to Section 1(5), the government has notified that ESIS insurance covers shops and restaurants involved in sales.

-There is an increasing demand for ESIS after its launch in the year 1952.
-The prime reason for the growth of ESIS insurance is the fulfillment of the social needs of all the employees.
-Take a look at the infrastructure of the ESIS.
+There is an increasing demand for ESIS after its launch in 1952.
+The prime reason for the growth of ESIS insurance is the fulfilment of the social needs of all the employees.

+Step 2: Submit the same online with the requested documents.
 Documentation plays an essential role while enrolling for a policy.
-An employee must submit the relevant documents.
-Here’s a list of the required documents.
+Here’s a list of the required documents:

 Certificate of registration from the Factories Act and Establishment Act.